Connect with others who understand.

 Rilpivirine is an HIV nonnucleoside reverse transcriptase inhibitor (NNRTI).
 Drugs in this class stop an HIV protein called reverse transcriptase.
 Reverse transcriptase is also necessary for HIV to make copies of itself, and NNRTIs prevent this from occurring.

-Cabenuva is designed to be administered once per month as an injection into the muscle of the buttocks.
+Cabenuva is designed to be administered once per month as an intramuscular injection, which means it goes into the muscle of the buttocks.
 If the monthly injections are working well, sometimes switching to one dose every two months is an option.

 Cabenuva is designed to replace the current ART regimen of daily pills for people with well-controlled and stable HIV.
 People who have well-controlled HIV are considered virologically suppressed or “undetectable.”
 A person is considered to have well-controlled HIV — and be a possible candidate for Cabenuva — if their viral load (HIV levels in the blood) is less than 50 copies per milliliter for three to six months.
 People who receive Cabenuva should also have no known drug resistance to either cabotegravir or rilpivirine.